AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. To include [!DNL Apple Pay] as a payment option with Braintree, set **[!UICONTROL Enable ApplePay through Braintree]** to `Yes`.

    Make sure to [verify your domain name](https://developer.paypal.com/braintree/docs/guides/apple-pay/configuration/javascript/v3) in your Braintree account first.

+1. If you want the ability to store customer information securely, so customers don't have to reenter it each time they make a purchase via Apple Pay, set **[!UICONTROL Enable Vault for ApplePay]** to `Yes`.

 1. Set **[!UICONTROL Payment Action]** to one of the following: